GlenKPeterson/Paguro/README.md

-Formerly called fp4java7, J-cicle (pronounced "Jay-sick-ul" like Java-icicle) is about limiting mutation and replacing loops with lazy transformations.
+Formerly called fp4java7, J-sicle (pronounced "Jay-sick-ul" like Java-popsicle) is about limiting mutation and replacing loops with lazy transformations.

 You are on the Java 8 branch of this project.
 If you're using Java 7 or earlier, get the Java 7 legacy support branch from here: https://github.com/GlenKPeterson/fp4java7/tree/java7